 3. How will the project impact our economy?

-As the current largest water infrastructure project in the state, the Lake Powell Pipeline will provide much-needed jobs and business opportunities for Utah companies while contributing millions of dollars to the local economy.
+As the current largest water infrastructure project in the state, the LPP will provide much-needed jobs and business opportunities for Utah companies while contributing millions of dollars to the local economy.

-One-time construction impacts of the Lake Powell Pipeline are estimated to produce the following in southern Utah: The economic potential of 86,000 acre feet of water in southern Utah would support the following:
+One-time construction impacts of the LPP are estimated to produce the following in southern Utah: The economic potential of 86,000 acre feet of water in southern Utah would support the following:

-In addition, incremental sales tax revenue and personal income tax payments supported by the Lake Powell Pipeline are estimated to generate more than $19.2 billion between 2026 and 2060, much of which would inure to the state.
+In addition, incremental sales tax revenue and personal income tax payments supported by the LPP are estimated to generate more than $19.2 billion between 2026 and 2060, much of which would inure to the state.
 This revenue could be used to fund other essential community services such as education, healthcare and transportation.

 4. Is the Colorado River a reliable water source for Southern Utah?

 According to Kent Jones, P.E., State Engineer, Utah Division of Water Rights, “the Lake Powell Pipeline water rights and point of diversion being from Lake Powell make it one of the most firm water supplies in Utah’s allocation of the Upper Colorado River Basin.”
 Washington County’s water is from the Virgin River, a tributary of the Colorado River vulnerable to drought and climate change.
 Virtually all water available from this local source has been developed.

 6. How will the pipeline effect Lake Powell?